-Electricity

-Repair category: 2

-Notes: It is likely that only the most recent re-wired properties will have electrical installations that fully comply with current regulations.
+Repair category: Notes: It is likely that only the most recently re-wired properties will have electrical installations that fully comply with current regulations.
+The owner tells us that upgrades were made circa 2016.
 There is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every 10 years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.